WHYSEEART.

 2018

 FringeArts 2018 and the Philadelphia Fringe Festival was on the forefront of contemporary performances in Philadelphia.
-Following theater and dance became a driving force to the emergence of acting styles, genre scene, classical fashion, and the volumes and episodes of programming for the stage by the names of artists that make the fabric of performing arts.
+Following theater and dance became a driving force to the emergence of acting styles, genre scene, and classical fashion in multiple volumes of sketchbooks.
+The stage, made for an audience of diverse guests drawn to the art and culture.

 Jaamil Olawale Kosoko